 People stared at the makeup on his face Laughed at his long black hair, his animal grace The boy in the bright blue jeans Jumped up on the stage And Lady Stardust sang his songs Of darkness and disgrace

-The laughter in the second line of this first verse could be read as mockery, but the tone allows for delight too, and it is clear from the chorus refrain—“he was alright”—that while Lady Stardust’s performance challenges some members of its imagined audience, it nevertheless works as art, in part because it challenges.
+The laughter in the second line of this first verse could be read as mockery, but the tone allows for delight too, and it is clear from the chorus refrain— “he was alright”—that while Lady Stardust’s performance challenges some members of the imagined audience, it nevertheless works as art, in part because it challenges.
 While “I smiled sadly for a love I could not obey” in the second verse looks back in a somewhat retrogressive manner to the cliché of “the love that dare not speak its name,” the reaction remains one of strong admiration, and the femme fatales and boys described in the previous lines constitute a crowd that is mixed, engaged, and itself composed of performers.

 As “Lady Stardust” shows, Bowie’s art pushes the value of the idiosyncratic, the formerly excluded, and the potentially improper.
 Sometimes this investment manifests lyrically in surreal declarations that communicate despite themselves.
-While there is no pre-established poetic context for parsing what Bowie means when he declares “I’m an alligator” at the beginning of “Moonage Daydream” (1972), or to explain exactly what “squawking like a pink monkey bird” might entail, the song is a come-on made more intriguing by its fascinating crypticisms.
+While there is no pre-established poetic context for parsing what Bowie means when he declares “I’m an alligator” at the beginning of “Moonage Daydream” (1972)—or to explain exactly what “squawking like a pink monkey bird” might entail—the song is a come-on made more intriguing by its fascinating crypticisms.
 Other Bowie lyrics explicitly defend neglected subjectivities.
 When in “Changes” (1971) Bowie describes “these children that you spit on / As they try to change their worlds,” the plural “worlds” is significant, acknowledging myriad valuable subjectivities, rather than Jeffrey’s singular “proper object.”
 The supposed children’s creative capacities serve to grant them liberty and self-awareness: “They’re immune to your consultations / They’re quite aware of what they’re going through.”
-Similarly, when Bowie asks who will love Aladdin Sane (1973), this is a call for a potentially impossible form of empathy, rather than a sneering objection.
+Similarly, when Bowie asks who will love Aladdin Sane (the title character of his 1973 album), this is a call for a potentially impossible form of empathy, rather than a sneering objection.
 Like most pop music, Bowie’s oeuvre is shot through with desire, but desire in Bowie is multiple, thwarted, and shifting.
-His lyrics generally refuse to lay out one rule for the refined or to demarcate an in crowd without considering who this might exclude.
+His lyrics generally refuse to lay out one rule for the refined or to demarcate an in-crowd without considering who this might exclude.
 Instead, his songs present a series of possible masks that can be worn authentically despite their capacity for being shucked off.